eCampus News has published an article featuring CAPA's newest initiative, Globally Netw

 From July 13th-15th 2016, CAPA will be holding the Career Integra

 Thank you for your decision to participate in, and contribute to, this dynamic field.
 For more than 40 years, CAPA The Global Education Network has been a recognized leader in the development and management of faculty-led and custom study abroad programs.
 Each of our learning abroad locations and corresponding on-site support services has been strategically designed to support the unique needs of you, the faculty, and your students.

 We hope you find the information featured on our website to be comprehensive and helpful.
 We want to provide you with all the tools you need to make the CAPA site, as well as the entire city you’re teaching in, a successful, holistic classroom.
 Please refer to the following pages for a snapshot of your experience abroad, and don’t hesitate to contact the CAPA office with any specific questions or requests.

-CAPA offers a broad range of program models and services at our program sites in Beijing, Buenos Aires, Dublin, Florence, Istanbul, London, and Sydney.
+CAPA offers a broad range of program models and services at our program sites in Buenos Aires, Dublin, Florence, London, Shanghai and Sydney.

 Faculty-led and Custom Programs